It is definitely possible to get pregnant if you have thyroid problems.

-The way that your regular primary care physician looks at your thyroid and the way that your reproductive endocrinologist look at the thyroid are completely different.
+The way that your regular primary care physician looks at your thyroid and the way that your reproductive endocrinologist looks at the thyroid is completely different.

 Reproductive endocrinologists often realize that even slight changes to thyroid function (which can be missed on regular tests) can impact your ability to get pregnant.

 Because of this, these physicians tend to use tighter reference ranges as opposed to the more general and large reference ranges that regular Doctors may look at.